swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

 import GameUtils
 import DrawUtils
 ```
-In practice, a dependency graph will be more complex than the scenario described above.
-As an example, we have the following modified scenario.
-App imports module Game, which imports module Utils from the same package.
-App also imports another module called Utils from a different package.
+The above scenario, where a single module directly depends on two modules with the same name, is uncommon because it relies on "top-level" modules having conflicting names.
+Most conflicts involve indirect dependencies.
+Consider the following modified scenario. `App` imports the module `Game`, which imports a module `Utils` from the same package. `App` also imports another module called `Utils` from a different package.
+(This collision might have been introduced when updating to a new version of `Game`'s package, which introduced an "internal" `Utils` module for the first time.)

 ```
 App